FZJ-JSC/JUBE/docs/tutorial.rst

 Every parameter combination will run in its own sandbox directory.

 Another new keyword is the ``type`` attribute.
-The parameter type isn't used inside the substitution process, but for sorting operations inside the ``result`` creation.
+The parameter type is not used inside the substitution process, but for sorting operations inside the ``result`` creation.
 The default type is ``string``.
 Possible basic types are ``string``, ``int`` and ``float``.